-- Reactive usually applies to the blood tests (HIV or hepatitis B or C) and means the initial screening test was positive and you need further testing.
-On further testing a certain proportion of individuals will test negative for the infection whereas others may test positive indicating you have the infection.
-Because we only are able to work with small volumes of blood the service is limited in terms of what confirmatory tests we can perform – for this reason we encourage you to attend the sexual health clinic for confirmatory tests.
-Should you subsequently test positive at the sexual health clinic they can rapidly refer you to the appropriate service for ongoing care and treatment e.g. hepatitis clinic or HIV outpatient service for ongoing care.
+- Reactive usually applies to the blood tests (HIV, syphilis or hepatitis B or C) and means the initial screening test was positive and you require further testing.
+At the point of further testing some people test negative for the infection whereas others may be confirmed positive, indicating they have the infection.
+Because we only are able to work with small blood samples, SHL.UK is limited in terms of what additional tests we can perform – for this reason we may encourage you to attend the sexual health clinic.
+If you test positive at the sexual health clinic, they can treat you (for syphilis) or refer you to a hepatitis clinic or HIV outpatient service for ongoing care.

 - Inconclusive/Equivocal means the result is not clear cut and further testing is advised.
 In these situations, you can contact SHL.UK for a new kit or attend a sexual health clinic.